aws-samples/amazon-efs-workshop/tutorial/create-file-system/README.md

+### Create an AWS CloudWatch Dashboard for a file system

-### Create an AWS CloudWatch Dashboard with a file system size custom metric
+Creates an AWS CloudWatch Dashboard with a file system size custom metric for an existing file system.

 | AWS Region Code | Name | Launch |
 | --- | --- | ---